An Overview of "Crash, Bang, Squelch!" for Volunteers

 We’ve got a huge number of hands-on experiments, over 60 at the last time we counted, that we’ve designed to demonstrate interesting scientific principles.
 On the day of the event each of these is explained to children and families by student volunteers.
 You might find yourself demonstrating how bridges stay up, why some things glow in the dark or even introducing children to Boris the skeleton.
 The ideas are simple, but with enthusiastic and interested demonstrators we can show children that science isn’t a ‘boring’ subject.

-Check out our experiments here
+Check out a selection of our experiments here.

 No experience is necessary, and every year we have loads of people who haven’t done CHaOS before.
 If you’re a scientist (including mathmos, vets, medics, engineers, compscis,…) you already know more than enough to demonstrate.
 The experiments have interesting and useful descriptions to explain the science and if you are unsure you can always ask one of the friendly committee members.
 We’ll also run several briefing sessions just before the event so you know exactly how everything will work on the day.